Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             this number of iteration, it will be ended.
 Default is 10000.
       --parallels PARALLELS, -pl PARALLELS
-                            This function can run MEME by parallel.
-Please input the number of parallel runs.
+                            The number of parallel runs.
-      --tss_source, -s      If the TSS gff file is not generated by ANNOgesic, this function can classify TSS and generate the proper format for promoter detection.
+      --tss_source, -s      The TSS gff files are generated from ANNOgesic or not.
                             Default is True (from ANNOgesic)
       --tex_libs TEX_LIBS [TEX_LIBS ...], -tl TEX_LIBS [TEX_LIBS ...]
                             If --tss_source is False, please assign the name of TEX+/- library.
 The format is: